What Is Stock Taking and How Does It Benefit Apparel Businesses?

 1. Reduces Stock Discrepancy

 Stock taking helps identify any discrepancies between recorded inventory levels and the physical stock on hand.
 These discrepancies can result from theft, errors in recording, or other issues.
-It also helps you identify products that have been damaged, and so can’t be sold.
+‘Inventory shrinkage’ refers to the loss of stock due to theft, fraud, damage, or administrative errors.

-Uncovering these irregularities during stock counting can lead to better inventory control, lesser instances of stockouts, and better financial performance.
+Uncovering these irregularities during stock counting can lead to better inventory control, fewer instances of stockouts, and better financial performance.
+Additionally, stocktaking reduces operational costs by minimizing storage costs and time spent resolving inventory errors.

 2. Optimizes Inventory Levels